Last Updated on June 29, 2023

 Sadly, many parents (often from a place of wanting their children to have a good life) end up pressuring them to do things that they wouldn’t necessarily choose.
 Whether that is a career choice, a relationship, or even the subjects and sports, they pick to do at school.

 Of course, real unconditional love is care and affection that happens no matter what choices your children make.
 Something that can be more challenging to give.
 However, such love can create a strong and lasting bond between parent and child.
-This being something that provides an excellent foundation on which your child can base their identity, and so helps them to be a much happier and healthier individual.
+This is something that provides an excellent foundation on which your child can base their identity, and so helps them to be a much happier and healthier individual.

 We know enough about the body now to realise that physical health is as vital for happiness as mental health is.
 In fact, activity releases happy hormones, and that means kids must get at least an hour of exercise every day to be the happiest they can be.